cwru-robotics/Calib-Sled/README.md

 --IMPORTANT NOTE--

-If you are using ROS Melodic (or later??) you will need to download and open https://github.com/ros-drivers/rosserial/archive/refs/tags/0.7.7.zip, and manually move `rosserial_python/src/rosserial_python/SerialClient.py` to `/opt/ros/melodic/lib/python2.7/dist-packages/rosserial_arduino`.
+If you are using ROS Melodic (but not later versions) you will need to download and open https://github.com/ros-drivers/rosserial/archive/refs/tags/0.7.7.zip, and manually move `rosserial_python/src/rosserial_python/SerialClient.py` to `/opt/ros/melodic/lib/python2.7/dist-packages/rosserial_arduino`.
 This will require sudo permissions.
 This is a fix for arduino-based services exiting as soon as they are called: https://github.com/ros-drivers/rosserial/issues/408

 #Setup From Cold Start